WokLibCodeClub/SpaceRace/step02-create_rock/readme.md

 ## Set the asteroids in motion

-*** The next bits of code should go in the part of the project headed `=== Main loop ===`.***
+***The next bits of code should go in the part of the project headed `=== Main loop ===`.***

 It's time to modify the "Main loop" section of the starter code.
-The rocks need to be moved as part of the main loop.
-In order to move all the rocks, the code must loop over each rock.
-Can you think of something in python for looping?
-It is the `for` loop again, the `for` loop can be used to loop
+The rocks need to be moved as part of the main loop because in order to move *all* the rocks, the code must loop over each rock and this is something that needs to be done over and over again.
+We will loop over all the rocks using a `for` loop again:
-(iterate) over the rocks:

 ```python
 for rock in rocks: